MdTanvirHossainTusher/trading-system/README.md

         "errors": null
     }
 ```
+12. Database query is in `docker/init.sql` file.
+Entity will create automatically
+when run `docker compose up --build`

 Note: Postman API collection is added to the repo as `Trading Signal System.postman_collection.json`

 # WebSocket Interaction: